 Food or beverages are not permitted in the Louisiana Collection Reading Room.
 Please make an effort to thoroughly wash and dry your hands before handling Louisiana and Special Collections materials.
 We also ask that patrons use only pencils when working in the Louisiana Collection Reading Room.
 Please leave any pens, markers, or other permanent writing implements capped and inside your belongings.
 Lockers are available for the storage of any large bags, briefcases, backpacks, purses, or similar items.

-Photography of Louisiana and Special Collections manuscript materials is prohibited.
+Flash photography of Louisiana and Special Collections manuscript materials is prohibited.
+Non-flash photography is allowed on a limited basis.
 The copying of materials from manuscript collections must be handled by department staff.
 Request Forms for scans or photocopies can be found on the front counter of the Louisiana Collection Reading Room.
 Specific details regarding our photoduplication policies can be found on here.